-It’s hot enough to fry an egg on the concrete outside and your air conditioner isn’t cooling your home very well.
-In Arizona, this is almost like a death sentence (a very slow and painful one).
+We’ll start by saying this: If it’s hot enough to fry an egg on the concrete outside and your air conditioner isn’t cooling your home correctly, you’re in trouble.

 So, what’s the deal?

 There could be a variety of reasons your AC isn’t cooling your home.
 Some of the most common reasons include:

 Some of these issues you can fix on your own, while others you’ll need to schedule an air conditioning technician to diagnose your problem.
 Let’s start by looking at one of the issues you can fix on your own: your thermostat settings.

 Rather skip the reading and speak with a trained cooling technician?
 Our trucks are always fully stocked, so if you need an AC repair, we should be able to help ASAP.
 Learn more about the central AC repair services we offer or…

 If the air coming from your vents doesn't feel cool, it could just be your thermostat settings.
 Our first suggestion: Check your thermostat to make sure it’s on the right settings.

 You’ll want to make sure that your thermostat is set to COOL not HEAT.
 We know this sounds obvious, but it happens!
 If your thermostat is accidentally set to “heat” your AC is never going to come on.

 In addition to the temperature settings, check the fan settings.
 There are three options here, ON, OFF and AUTO.
 You want to make sure the fan is set to AUTO.

 If you have it set to “ON” then the indoor blower will continually blow air into your home...even when that air hasn’t been cooled.